 Recent years have seen illegal wildlife trade steadily shifting towards online platforms.
 Illegal traders and smugglers are exploiting e-commerce websites, social media platforms and logistics companies to trade in wildlife contraband.

 This project is working to equip these sectors, as well as local law enforcement, with the necessary tools and knowledge to shut down the opportunities for their platforms to be exploited, as well as working to increase the detection and action taken against wildlife cybercriminals.

-explore the latest news and reports relevant to our work in the Americas
+latest reports related to our work in the AMERICAS